← Back to Blog

 We’ll show you the math.
 Every time.

 The house needs significant repairs you don’t want to manage.
-Coordinating contractors, getting estimates, overseeing work — that’s a part-time job.
+Coordinating contractors, getting estimates, overseeing work.
+That’s a part-time job.
 If you don’t have the time, the money, or the energy for it, as-is is worth considering.

 You just want it done.
 Sometimes the right answer is the clean answer.
 No showings, no strangers walking through, no waiting.
 Just done.

-When It Might Not Make Sense
+When Might As-Is Not Make Sense?

-If your house is in good condition, in a strong market, and you have time — a traditional listing will likely net you more money.
+If your house is in good condition, in a strong market, and you have time, a traditional listing will likely net you more money.
 We’ll tell you that if it’s true.

 The goal of our first conversation is to help you understand all your options, not just the one that benefits us.